dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Our new advance method now takes a mutable reference to self because we will have to change `position` and `direction` to tell us which direction the player is advancing in.
-Inside our method naturally we use the all-powerfull `match` statement to branch off each `Direction` value.
+Inside our method naturally we use the all-powerful `match` statement to branch off each `Direction` value.
 What do we do in each branch?

 If we go right, for example, we have to: